Published on December 22nd, 2017 | by Marc Madison0

 The burns he lived with for the rest of his life wasn’t his ultimate concern.
 His act cost him a few months of in-ring action, but he knew that when lives were at stake it was far more important.
 This wrestling hero prevented parents from losing their most prized possession, their children.

 On January 19th, 2007, nearly seven years after his heroic act, Bigelow passed away, only a few months after wrestling his last match in the fall of 2006.
 Bigelow put a value on the lives of the three children above his own.
 It was a decision he made, thinking little of the risks, as saving the children became a necessity.

-Through each of these stories of heroism, a commonality appears: a selfless act of significance.
+Through each of these wrestling heroes stories, a commonality appears a selfless act of significance.
 In the case of Perry Saturn, it took several years to recover from the effects of the assault and a drug addiction emerged as a result of coping with the injuries sustained during his heroic act.
 In the case of Bam Bam Bigelow, he wore his burns as a badge of honor until his death in 2007.
 Whether it was a case of saving a stranger or saving your own flesh and blood, these selfless acts speak volumes about each of these athletes.
 In each of these incidents, none of these wrestlers recognized themselves as being heroes.
 They simply believed that what they were doing was the right thing to do.
 If they didn’t step in, the consequences could have been catastrophic for those involved, as well as their friends and loved ones.
-They weren’t asked to be heroes, they simply embraced it when presented with the opportunity of doing the right thing.
+They weren’t asked to be wrestling heroes, they simply embraced it when presented with the opportunity of doing the right thing.